fvalenza/vaultview.nvim/README.md

                         "/path/to/file3.md",
                     },
                     lua_function = function(path)
-                        -- Custom Lua function to list files in a specific way end,
+                        -- Custom Lua function that returns a list of files end,
                     shell_command = [=[ your_shell_command ]=], -- Custom shell command to list files
                 },